OmarMacPherson/Playford_2024/README.md

 > [!IMPORTANT]
 > This project is open for use, and all the code shared here can be applied to similar job board or data management tasks in other contexts.
 If you are working on a similar project or require further assistance with implementing this system or any of its components, feel free to reach out.
 >
 > You are welcome to explore and use the code in this repository for your projects, whether it's data collection, automation, or dashboard creation.
-If you need any clarification, guidance, or help with customization, I am available to assist.
+If you need any clarification, guidance, or help with customisation, I am available to assist.
 Feel free to contact me for any questions or further details.

 > [!IMPORTANT]
 > For any inquiries or further discussions on this project, please feel free to connect via [LinkedIn](www.linkedin.com/in/omaralan). or send an [E-mail](omar.macpherson@outlook.com).